Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Introduction

-To date, increasing recognition of joint tensor analysis has led to the consideration of coupled tensor decomposition in a number of applications.
-In special cases, coupled matrix and tensor factorization (CMTF \cite{acar2017tensor}) and its variants, including advanced CMTF \cite{karahan2015tensor} and coupled tensor-tensor decomposition (CTTD \cite{jonmohamadi2019extraction, chatzichristos2018fusion}) have proved their superiority over ICA-based two-way methods in EEG and fMRI data fusion.
-The algebraic double coupled CPD (DC-CPD) algorithm using second-order statistics in joint blind source separation (JBSS) problem exhibits more relaxed uniqueness and higher accuracy than the standard CPD \cite{gong2018double}.
-Linked CPD model optimized by hierarchical alternating least squares (HALS), fast HALS and alternating direction method of multipliers (ADMM) has also achieved good performance in classification, image processing and biomedical signal processing \cite{wang2020group,yokota2012linked,wang2019fast,zdunek2019linked}.
-Common and individual feature extraction (CIFE) framework for multi-block data enables the separate extraction of common and individual components by incorporating dimensionality reduction and blind source separation (BSS) methods, and has been successfully applied to classification, clustering and linked BSS problems \cite{zhou2016linked,zhou2015group}.
-Last but not the least, coupled tensor decomposition is also applied to data fusion of low spatial resolution hyperspectral (LRHS) and high spatial resolution multispectral (HRMS) images \cite{kanatsoulis2018hyperspectral,li2018fusing}, array signal processing \cite{sorensen2013coupled}, linked prediction\cite{ermics2015link} and metabolic physiology \cite{acar2015data}.
+To date, increasing recognition of joint tensor analysis has spurred the exploration of coupled tensor decomposition in various applications.
+In certain cases, coupled matrix and tensor factorization (CMTF \cite{acar2011all}) and its derivatives \cite{acar2017acmtf,jonmohamadi2019extraction, chatzichristos2018fusion,schenker2023parafac2}, such as advanced CMTF \cite{acar2017acmtf} and coupled tensor-tensor decomposition (CTTD \cite{jonmohamadi2019extraction, chatzichristos2018fusion}), have demonstrated their superiority over ICA-based two-way methods in fusing EEG and fMRI data.
+The algebraic double-coupled CPD (DC-CPD) algorithm, which uses second-order statistics in joint blind source separation problems, exhibits greater uniqueness and accuracy than the standard CPD \cite{gong2018double}.
+Linked CPD models, optimized by hierarchical alternating least squares (HALS), fast HALS, and alternating direction method of multipliers (ADMM), have also achieved good performance in classification, image processing, and biomedical signal processing \cite{wang2020group,yokota2012linked,wang2021shared,zdunek2019linked}.
+Additionally, the common and individual feature extraction (CIFE, \cite{zhou2015group}) framework for multi-block data facilitates the separate extraction of common and individual components by incorporating dimension reduction and blind source separation (BSS) methods, and has been successfully applied to classification, clustering and linked BSS problems \cite{zhou2016linked}.
+Coupled tensor decomposition also finds applications in data fusion of low spatial resolution hyperspectral (LRHS) and high spatial resolution multispectral (HRMS) images \cite{kanatsoulis2018hyperspectral,li2018fusing,xu2024coupled}, array signal processing \cite{sorensen2013coupled,sorensen2016multidimensional1,sorensen2016multidimensional2}, linked prediction\cite{ermics2015link} and metabolic physiology \cite{acar2015data}.